 There was one lightning event were reported by the National Climatic Data Center (NCDC) for Gladwin County, Michigan between 01/01/1950 and 12/31/2015.
-The estimated damages were in the amount of \$55,000; however, the data from these events is incomplete as not all damages that occurred were reported.
+There were no estimated damages; however, the data from these events is incomplete as not all damages that occurred were reported.